naezith/blog/_posts/2020-07-06-high-ping-source-engine-exe-names.md

 Steam was able to find and launch `left4dead.exe` and even apply `-novid -lv -freq 280 -noborder -fullscreen` launch options.
 And yes, ExitLag detected Left 4 Dead as Team Fortress 2 and worked the same way!

 I thought it would be good to save this experience here, for future myself or a random stranger.

+You can try ExitLag for 3 days using my referral link: https://www.exitlag.com/refer/3250737